 - 2. In a small bowl, combine pancake mix and water just until moistened.
 Pour into pan.

-- 3. Bake at 350° for 18-20 minutes or until a toothpick inserted near the center comes out clean.
+- 3. Bake at 350° for 18-20 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before inverting onto a serving plate.
 Serve warm with maple syrup and butter if desired.
 Yield: 6 servings.

-1 slice (calculated without syrup and butter): 265 calories, 9g fat (3g saturated fat), 12mg cholesterol, 802mg sodium, 41g carbohydrate (13g sugars, 1g fiber), 6g protein
+1 slice (calculated without syrup and butter): 265 calories, 9g fat (3g saturated fat), 12mg cholesterol, 802mg sodium, 41g carbohydrate (13g sugars, 1g fiber), 6g protein.

 Reviews for Upside-Down Bacon Pancake

 "The family loved the combo of the bacon, sweetness, and pancake.
 My only issue is that I only have 1 large cast iron skillet so I can only make 1 at a time."